Chapter 3 : Three.

 “I know, but-Mads-”

-“No,” Madeline managed weakly, having a small idea of Alice’s attachment to the idea.
+“No,” Madeline managed weakly, having a small idea of Alice’s attachment to the idea of one of them getting whisked away by some ridiculous loverboy.
 “Long story short.
 No. No princes for the likes of you or me.”

 “Or I,” Alice corrected absently.
 Madeline narrowed her eyes, grasping hopelessly at a chance to prod their conversation into something easier to navigate.